Hume, Missouri

-Hume is a city in southwest Bates County, Missouri, and is part of the Kansas City metropolitan area within the United States.
+Hume is a city in southwest Bates County, Missouri.
 The population was 283 at the 2020 census.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.68 sqmi, of which 0.66 sqmi is land and 0.02 sqmi is water.

 The community lies on Missouri Route A in the southwest corner of the county.
 Rich Hill is approximately eleven miles to the east and the Missouri-Kansas border is 1.5 miles to the west.
 The headwaters of Duncan Creek arise adjacent to the southwest and Walnut Creek flows past the north of the community.